Study Abroad

 Courses at the University’s Linton Global College are taught in English, though students are encouraged to enroll in a Korean language class during their studies at Hannam.

-Lynchburg students may also spend part of the summer exploring a new culture and way of life by attending Hannam University’s Korean Studies Summer Program (KSSP).
+Hannam University also has a summer program where Lynchburg students explore a new culture and way of life by attending the three-week-long Korean Studies Summer Program (KSSP).
 Students enroll in a 3-credit course focusing on Korean language and culture.
 During the KSSP, students will take part in cultural activities and excursions with their Korean “buddies” — an excellent way to experience Korean culture and make lifelong friends.

-Students enrolled in the KSSP do not have to pay tuition to the University of Lynchburg but are expected to cover their international airfare and personal expenses while in South Korea.
+Students enrolled in the KSSP do not pay tuition to the University of Lynchburg; instead, they must pay tuition to Hannam University to cover their international airfare and personal expenses while in South Korea.

 For more information, please visit the Hannam University website.